AVRA ABIN#19-062-4 – F, 3 Years

 Color: Blue belton (black and white)

 Breed: English setter

-Medical history: Avra is healthy and up to date on her shots, heartworm, flea and tick preventative.
-She is microchipped and her number has been verified to be correct.
+Medical History: Avra is healthy and up to date on her shots, heartworm, and flea/tick preventative.
+She is microchipped, and her number has been verified.

 Avra comes from Greece where Leishmaniasis is endemic.
-She tested negative in Greece, but the parasite can remain dormant for years, so would-be adopters must be wiling to commit to annual testing for the next 7 years.
-The test needs to be sent to a special lab, but any regular vet can draw the blood and send it to the lab.
+She tested negative in Greece, but the parasite can remain dormant for years.
+Would-be adopters must be willing to commit to annual testing for the next 7 years.
+The test must be sent to a special lab, but any regular vet can draw the blood and send it to the lab.
 The cost of the test varies but is usually around $120 to $150.

 Adoption Fee: $300.00

 Foster Location: Fort Morgan, CO